 Alida Scott (nee Morgan)

 Alida was an elite competitive gymnast involved with the Morley Police & Community Youth Centre (PCYC) when they asked her if she would consider being a police officer.
-“Being asked to join as a cadet was new territory – not only for us but also for WA Police as we were the first females.
+“Being asked to join as a cadet was new territory – not only for us but also for the WA Police Force as we were the first females.
 We were received with mixed emotions, not just from the male officers but also from the women.
 We felt that were in constant competition to prove ourselves both in the academy and then once out as an officer.
 We were often seen as the soft side of policing, the pin up person.”